 Full Glass Coverage

 This is a type of coverage on your auto insurance policy that covers windshield damage without you having to pay a deductible.
-This is a good idea if you live in an area with a high risk for damages to your windshield, such as one that has a lot of natural disasters or vandalism.
+This is a good idea if you live in an area with a high risk for broken vehicle glass, such as one that has a lot of natural disasters or vandalism.

 Keep in mind that full glass coverage is a policy add-on that’s separate from comprehensive.
 It’s optional but could come in handy at some point.
 This is also smart because if you have comprehensive insurance and the deductible costs more than the repairs, you’ll have to pay for it yourself.
 This ensures that you won’t have to do that.